 Lunar New Year is one of the most important holidays in various Asian cultures and is known as the “Spring Festival” or “Chinese New Year” in China, “Tet” in Vietnam and “Seol-lal” in Korea.
 Many Asian countries, including Korea, Vietnam, Mongolia, and Tibet, also celebrate Lunar New Year!

-As February rolls around, the Las Vegas Valley gets ready to celebrate Lunar New Year.
-And this year, we’re welcoming The Year Of The Dragon!
-The dragon is one of the most beloved signs of the zodiac, symbolizing wisdom, luck, and accomplishment.
-There’s usually even an uptick in babies born during dragon years!
+As February rolls around, the Las Vegas Valley gets ready to celebrate the Lunar New Year.
+And this year, we’re welcoming The Year Of The Horse!

-This year’s festivities begin on February 10, 2024 and will be celebrated over multiple days.
+This year’s festivities begin around February 17 and will extend over multiple days.
+The special Lunar New Year menus?
+Those’ll last even longer!

 Expect lots of dragon dances, parades, bright and festive displays at various resorts like The Bellagio and The Venetian, and restaurants offering special dishes to celebrate.
 You’ll find a lot going on throughout the city.